gravitational/teleport/rfd/0088-passwordless-windows.md

 This is a part of the [Passwordless RFD][passwordless rfd].

-Passwordless is available as a preview in Teleport 10.
+Passwordless for Windows is available as a preview in Teleport 11.

 ## Why

 Native, non-browser windows clients lack support for Windows Hello or FIDO devices.
 This RFD explores how we can achieve that support for `tsh` in a secure way.

 ## Details